 The outdoor concerts encompass every type of music from classical to jazz, show tunes to opera, rock to blues.
 The Chicago Symphony Orchestra finds a summer home there and they perform many outdoor shows.
 The popular site can fill the Pavillion and put thousands more on the lawn.

 The original purpose of Ravinia Park was in support of the Chicago and Milwaukee Electric Railroad.
 This stop along the line was meant to provide a variety of amusements just a short distance from the city.
 The railroad went bankrupt in 1911 putting the festival in jeopardy.
 A group of local residents, including prominent Chicago businessmen, purchased the park and secured its future as an entertainment spectacular.

 Ravinia Park is spread across 36 acres.
-Theaters, restaurants, souvenir stops, refreshment stands, a food court and beverage store help to fill the space.
+Theaters, restaurants, souvenir shops, refreshment stands, a food court, and a beverage store help to fill the space.
 The lawn frequently includes a giant screen for all those who can not see the stage.
 The sound is great everywhere.

 Unique to this venue is the picnic aspect of the lawn.
 Not only can you bring in your own lawn chair, but also your own food and drink.
 People arrive with coolers and picnic baskets.
 Even low tables to hold your candles, and wine and cheese are allowed.
 If you forget anything or did not want to carry items in, just run to the store on site.

-Chicago the band is a major component of the soundtack of my life.
+Chicago the band is a major component of the soundtrack of my life.
 Even though it is 50 years on, the music never gets old.